caddy-dns/hetzner/README.md

-# Hetzner module for Caddy
+# Vercel module for Caddy

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
-It can be used to manage DNS records with Hetzner accounts.
+It can be used to manage DNS records with Vercel accounts.

 ## Caddy module name

 ```
-dns.providers.hetzner
+dns.providers.vercel
 ```

 ## Config examples